May 30, 2015

 Fukui(福井)prefecture is a relatively small one along the Sea of Japan, in the Chubu(中部)Region.
 It has few attractions, the most famous ones being Eiheiji(永平寺)and Tojinbo(東尋坊), rugged cliffs with big waves.

-Went Tojinbo with a tour group in Spring 2008 and the place was crowded with bus tours.
+I went to Tojinbo with a tour group in Spring 2008 and the place was crowded with bus tours.
 It is also a well known place for committing suicide, just like Mount Fuji's Aokigahara(青木ヶ原).

-There is also a dinosaur museum that is the largest in Japan which I didn't visit due to lack of interest :P Instead, went to a Soba museum for soba-making!
+There is also a dinosaur museum that is the largest in Japan which I didn't visit due to lack of interest :P Instead, I went to a Soba museum for soba-making!
 Fukui prefecture's Echizen Soba is quite famous.
 Went to Echizen Soba Center which is quite inaccessible, requiring a taxi from the nearest train station.

 0 comments: